A Sound Type System for Secure Currency Flow

-Theorem~\ref{thm:soundness} corresponds to the soundness theorem proved by Volpano, Smith and Irvine \cite{volpano2000secure_flow_typesystem} for their While-like language.
-However, given the object-oriented nature of \TINYSOL, we can actually take this one step further and allow even parts of the code to vary.
+Theorem~\ref{thm:soundness} corresponds to the soundness theorem proved by Volpano et al. \cite{volpano2000secure_flow_typesystem} for their While-like language.
+However, given the class-based nature of \TINYSOL, we can actually take this result one step further and allow even parts of the code to vary.
 Specifically, given two `method table' environments, $\ENV{T}^1$ and $\ENV{T}^2$, we just require that these two environments agree up to the same level $s_2$ to ensure agreement of the resulting two states $\ENV{SV}^{1'}$ and $\ENV{SV}^{2'}$.
 We state this in the following theorem: